cucumber/docs/content/docs/bdd/_index.md

 We start with discovery.
 This is where business and technical people work closely together to explore and decide on the work that needs to be done.

-We use structured conversations, called specification workshops, that focus around real-world examples of the system from the users' perspective.
-These conversations help us to grow our team's shared understanding of the needs of our users, the rules that govern how the system should function, and the scope of what needs to be done.
+We use structured conversations, called [specification workshops], that focus around real-world examples of the system from the users' perspective.
+These conversations help us to grow our team's shared understanding of the needs of our users, of the rules that govern how the system should function, and of the scope of what needs to be done.

 It may also reveal gaps in our understanding, where we need more information before we know what to do.

-## Formulation: documenting system behaviour for humans and computers
+We can often use the scrutiny of a discovery session to find low-priority functionality that can be deferred the scope of a user story, helping to team to work in smaller increments and improving their flow.

+If you're new to BDD, discovery is where you should start.
+It's useless to try the other two practices until you've mastered discovery.

+## Formulation

 Taking the real-world examples of system behaviour from our discovery sessions, the technical folks on the team now try to express those examples as structured documentation.
-This gives us a quick way to confirm their understanding of what needs to be built matches what the business folks have envisaged.
+This gives us a quick way to confirm that their understanding of what to build matches what the business folks have envisaged.

 In contrast to traditional documentation, we use a medium that can be read by both humans and computers, so that: